Azure/cosmos-explorer/test/README.md

 list.
 These checks can use unsaved edits followed by Discard; no new container is needed for a visual-only audit.

+Check that collapsed path headers retain the path name, inheritance/index state, and any validation warning.
+Space/Enter must toggle expansion without losing values, and Delete must be a separate keyboard target.
+Adding a path should focus its input; deleting should return focus to Add, which must still respond to a mouse click.
+Check the empty state and a long path name at narrow width.
+In wide Settings, the word lists should sit side by side; in the create panel they should stack.

 Verify modern policy fields with raw ARM JSON.
 Older typed management clients, including `az cosmosdb sql container show`, may omit fields unknown to their models even when the service preserved them.